talargv/SpEx/README.md

 ### Dataset availablility

 Note that some of the datasets used in the paper require a local copy of the dataset, namely "pathbased", "R15" and "ecoli".
-To download the datasets, we recommend a [repository of clustering benchmarks](https://github.com/deric/clustering-benchmark)

-### ExKMC

-The ExKMC code is available at the paper's [official repository](https://github.com/navefr/ExKMC).
-If you run with installation issues, clone the repository and run:

-`python path/to/repository/setup.py build_ext --inplace --cython`

 ### Kernel IMM